robertduplock/scifibooks.club/content/en/reviews/star-trek-discovery-wonderlands-by-una-mccormack-book-review.md

 <!--more-->

 It's easy to feel as though a whole year has slinked by, and often I find myself looking back at years end and thinking, *where did the time go?* Apparenlty this is not the case if you're name is Michael Burnham.
+In *Wonderlands*, Michael burns as brightly as ever, always trying to help and always putting her nose into places and sniffing around — whether she is welcome to or not.

+After Michael is saved (well, sort of) by Cleveland "Book" Booker, she finds herself catching up with Sahil, who has been keeping a remote federation outpost alive almost singlehandedly.
+There, she meets Jeremiah, who agrees to help her retrieve some info from her broken tricorder.
+In the meantime, Michael needs something to do, so Book agrees to help her get into the courier trade.

+There is some tension between the trio of Michael, Sahil and Book.
+Sahil represents the old way of doing things, while Book represents the new — and Michael finds herself pulled in both directions.
+She has fallen down the rabbit hole, and she struggles to understand her role in this brave new world.

+The books title, *Wonderlands*, is a reference to Alice in Wonderland.
+Michael names her small courier ship *Alice,* and there are several other references dotted throughout the book.
+Like Alice in Alice in Wonderland, Michael finds herself overwhelmed by a strange new world that she doesn't understand.
+No Federation, no Starfleet, no dilithium to power the warp drives — and so she turns to the people around her to provive guidance.